moseswebdev/cityscapes-transformer-architecture/README.md

 Refer to the repository for instructions on how to train, evaluate, and deploy the model.
 Make sure to install all dependencies listed in `requirements.txt`.

 ---

-Feel free to add more details later, like dataset download instructions, training parameters, or examples of model outputs.
-Let me know if you'd like help refining this further! 🚀